Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/display-management.md

 Run `/stationdisplay`, or the command configured by `Config.AdminCommand`.

 The self-contained WarMenu is adapted from Sonoran's `radio_fivem` placement patterns.
 It does not call radio exports or require the radio resource.
+While the server supplies the latest permission and display snapshots, the menu shows a non-actionable **Loading Station Displays...** state.
+The compact blue header, highlighted selection, descriptions, and control hints then remain consistent throughout every submenu.

 ## Place a display

-1. Open **Mounted Displays > Place New Display**.
+1. Open **Mounted Displays > Place Display**.
 2. Enter a name and choose an allowed model.
 3. Choose `LEO`, `Fire/EMS`, or `Both`.
 4. Enable at least one page, select the default, and arrange the page order.